Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This is because the Island Problem is an underlying structure that already exists from the very beginning.
 As long as they survive long enough, general intelligences will inevitably leave our local optimum to access the larger space of options that are possible within physics.
 Whether this divergent optimization happens through a "slow takeoff" or "fast takeoff" is secondary to this underlying structure.

 First, if AGIs can improve themselves better than humans, then AGIs will become the only thing that can further improve AGIs.
+When that happens, we will be required to stop overseeing AGI development itself in order to stay competitive.

 This will be more than just AGIs building large systems for us — like billion-dollar companies.
 Now, they will build the next version of themselves.

-This, of course, accelerates the divergence from our island — because, by default, the target that AIs recursively improve towards is outside our island.
+"target" that AIs recursively improve towards is outside our island.
 If the goal of their self-improvement is anything like "be maximally efficient within physics" then the rules of physics steer them far away from the weird, specific systems that accommodate humans.

 Even if AGIs start with a human-aligned target, competition between autonomous AGIs leaves little choice than to eventually shift their aim towards this "maximally efficient" target.